E-scooter plan could yield long-term transportation shakeup

 ATLANTA — Atlanta is on the brink of wrangling new legislation governing e-scooters.
-And the question -- whether to rein them in, ban them altogether or something else – will be answered in light of three scooter fatalities since May.
+The question - whether to rein them in, ban them altogether or something else - will be answered in light of three scooter fatalities since May.

 Atlanta is certainly not alone.
 Portland, Oregon had an e-scooter trial period, a moratorium on scooters, and has allowed them to return with restrictions.